ellismj/CyberVets-ePortfolio/README.md

 Skills: Network Analysis | Web Exploitation | Windows and Linux Security Essentials

-- 🔭 I’m currently working on Developing this ePortfolio!
+- 🔭 I’m currently working on Developing this ePortfolio
 - 🌱 I’m currently learning SOC Tools and Techniques
 - 🤔 I’m looking for help with Building a Home Lab